OllyButters/HDS-plumber/README.md

 Run the exercise_1_api_who_is_in_space_now.R script one line at a time (Ctrl-Enter) and read the comments as you go.

+In a web browser open up the link directly to the API we are using: http://api.open-notify.org/astros.json .
+Depending on your browser you may see the raw JSON data, or it may be formatted nicely for you.
+Either way, you should be able to see the same data as you see in R.

 ## Exercise 2: Using an API - what is the UK Covid-19 case rate?

 Write a new R script to get the daily UK Covid-19 case rate and plot it.